jimhendy/PandemicGame/README.md

 * Download font to provide from static directory (fixed?) * Infection & player cards unicodes icons don't show on firefox/mac
 * Match font to game font on board (irsa thin)
+* Remaining player cards counter only updates for the current player

 * Restart game button in selection page / another page with current game/new game